alronz/b2c-database-selection/MongoDB/Getting Started/installation.md

 tar -zxvf mongodb-downloaded-files.tgz
 ````

-Finally export the path to the environment configuration using:
+Finally export the path of the environment configuration using:

 ````
 export PATH=<mongodb-install-directory>/bin:$PATH